Texiwill/aac-lib/vsm/MacOS.md

 - <a href=https://github.com/Texiwill/aac-lib/tree/master/>List of Tools</a>

 ### NOTICE
-__As of LinuxVSM v6.4.0, MacOSX support is not available.
-This is due to the way My VMware has changed.
-A solution to this problem is being sought, but none has been found yet.
-The community will be updated when this is fixed.
-For now please use Linux systems: Debian, Ubuntu, CentOS, or RedHat.__
+__As of LinuxVSM v6.4.2, MacOSX support is available.
+However, the dependencies must be met, including the xcode-select below.
+There is often an issue where the Xcode CLI install needs to be repaired first.__

 ### Description
 A MacOS and slightly more intelligent version of VSM.
 See README.md for more information: